tagspaces/perspectiveGraph/README.md

 A TagSpaces perspective extension allowing to view your file system as a graph.
-This extension is intended as demo, which main purpose is show the what can be created with of TagSpaces as basis.
+This extension is intended as demo, which main purpose is show the what can be created with TagSpaces as basis.

 ## Features